mmcatdb/mmcat/documentation/content/en/aimm/system-architecture.md

 Examples are `tpch-2`, `edbt-0`, and `art-3`.

 The scale is passed to data generators and query registries.
-For the generated schemas, increasing scale usually increases the amount of data rapidly, so scale `0` is the practical choice for local checks.
+A scale of `0` is the smallest size, so it's a practical choice for local setup checks.
+The data grows as 2 to the power of the scale, so be careful with larger scales.
+Scale doesn't have to be an integer.

 ## Dynamic Modules